 Our board of directors shall direct our policy and shall supervise the performance of our Chief Executive Officer and his actions.
-Our board of directors may exercise all powers that are not required under the Companies Law or under our articles of association to be exercised or taken by our shareholders.
+Our board of directors may exercise all powers that are not required under the Companies Law or under our Articles to be exercised or taken by our shareholders.